-Some of our online services will be unavailable between 9pm on Friday 7 November and 5pm on Saturday 8 November due to essential maintenance.
+Some of our online services will be unavailable today between 3pm and 10pm due to essential maintenance.
 We apologise for any inconvenience this may cause.
+Our chat services will remain available to assist with water and wastewater queries.

 Improvements in your area

-We're investing £8.9 billion between 2025 and 2030 – as part of our most ambitious plan yet — to build a better future for water.
+We're investing around £8.5 billion between 2025 and 2030 — as part of our most ambitious plan yet — to build a better future for water.
 Here you’ll find an overview of our planned improvements.

 How we're investing in your area